xfnty/xfnty.github.io/content/articles/libretro-frontend-1/index.md

 in about 100 LoC.
 I didn't think it could be that simple.
 From this point I'll try to use as few external libraries as possible.

+I think one problematic part of this project is my intent to implement UI using Windows Controls that have (as I see it) quite bizarre API.
+I'll try to abstract it as much as I can.
+Another part is outputting sound.
+Libretro cores use push model for providing audio samples to the host application.
+I don't know yet which interface I will use: DirectSound or WASAPI, as I don't have any experience using audio APIs.

+For now I'll experiment with file dialogs, implement basic core loader and begin tinkering with Controls library.

 [article]: https://nullprogram.com/blog/2023/02/15/